Mirage (Creepy Nuts song): Composition

-In an interview with Weekly Shōnen Sunday, DJ Matsunaga revealed that he started working for the song after finishing their fourth studio album Legion (2025).
-Musically, the song is an Afrobeats track with elements of flute and steelpan.
+In an interview with Weekly Shōnen Sunday, DJ Matsunaga revealed that he started working for the song after finishing their fourth studio album, Legion (2025).
+Musically, the song is a reggaeton and dancehall track with elements of flute and steelpan.
 Writing for Real Sound, Tomoyuki Mori described "Mirage" that has strong "Latin flavors" influence and are based on the theme of "staying up late at night".
 The lyrics reflect the feeling of longing and yearning to reconnect with someone who is always out of reach, metaphorized as "mirage".

 Promotion

 On July 3, 2025, ahead of the single release, Creepy Nuts premiered the performance video of "Mirage" on digital billboards on buildings around Shibuya Scramble Crossing, Tokyo.
 The song's accompanying music video, directed by Kazuma Ikeda, uploaded on July 15.
 The visual expresses the world of mirage, which seems to wander between fantasy and reality.
 The collaborative music video with the anime was released later on July 25.